VO2 Max (VO2max)

 Heat elevates heart rate relative to pace.
 The algorithm reads this as reduced fitness and lowers the estimate.
 Garmin’s Heat Acclimation detection on supported devices partially compensates.

-Altitude has the same effect.
-Reduced oxygen pressure at elevation causes heart rate to rise faster than it would at sea level for an equivalent pace.
+Altitude produces the same distortion.
+Reduced oxygen pressure at elevation causes the heart rate to rise faster than it would at sea level for an equivalent pace.

 Wrist optical heart rate introduces meaningful error.
-The difference on the same run can exceed 5 ml/kg/min under poor skin contact, high cadence or cold conditions.
+The difference between runs can exceed 5 ml/kg/min under poor skin contact, high cadence, or cold conditions.
 A chest strap produces a more stable estimate.

 Illness, poor sleep and alcohol each elevate heart rate for reasons unrelated to fitness.
-Running through any of these states suppresses the estimate temporarily.
+Running through any of these states temporarily suppresses the estimate.

-Treadmill sessions require a paired footpod to generate an update.
-GPS-verified pace is a prerequisite for the algorithm.
+Treadmill sessions require a paired footpod.
+GPS-verified pace is a prerequisite for the algorithm to generate an update.

 How Accurate Is It